education.vic.gov.au

 • Who will be targeted for a specialist EAL program?

-• Are any students preliterate or beginning readers and writers who need to become literate in English as well as develop language skills?
+• Are any students preliterate or beginning readers and writers who need to develop literacy skills in English as well as developing language skills?

 • Do students need to develop ‘learning to learn’ skills or become familiar with classroom routines and behaviours?